satpalsr/sdk/docs/server.collider.md

 </td><td>

-Sets the relative rotation of the collider.
+Sets the relative rotation of the collider to its parent rigid body or the world origin.

 </td></tr>